Differentially Private Release of Event Logs for Process Mining: Background and Related Work

 Group-based models have been addressed in several studies~\cite{rafiei2020tlkc,rafiei2021group}.
 TLKC~\cite{rafiei2020tlkc} proposes a k-anonymity mechanism to anonymize event logs.
 TLKC anonymizes a log from the cases' perspective.
 This work has been extended~\cite{rafiei2021group} to anonymize the log from the resource perspective.
 These techniques adopt k-anonymity, which results in suppressing cases or events within cases.
 In one example in~\cite{rafiei2020tlkc}, TLKC suppressed 87\% of the activities in the output.
 Besides, k-anonymity does not fully mitigate PSO attacks~\cite{cohen2020towards}.

 Other studies adopt differential privacy.
-Mannhardt et al.~\cite{mannhardt2019privacy} define a DP mechanism to anonymize two types of queries: the query ``frequencies of directly-follows relations'' and ``frequencies of trace variants.''
+Mannhardt et al.~\cite{mannhardt2019privacy} propose an event log summarization approach that uses differential privacy to anonymize two types of queries: the query ``frequencies of directly-follows relations'' and ``frequencies of trace variants.''
 This approach does not consider logs with timestamps.
+While summarization approaches are beneficial for some process mining techniques, e.g., constructing the directly-follows graph and trace variant analysis, other process mining techniques such as conformance checking, business process simulation, and performance mining require the release of an anonymized event log where the events annotated with their execution timestamps.

 PRIPEL~\cite{fahrenkrog2020pripel} uses timestamp shifts to anonymize the timestamp attribute of the log.
 It ensures privacy guarantees based on individual cases.
 Also, PRIPEL uses sequence enrichment to anonymize other attributes of the log.
 PRIPEL takes three input parameters, namely $\epsilon$, $k$, and $N$. $\epsilon$ is the DP parameter, $k$ is the cut-out frequency (i.e., PRIPEL cuts out all variants that appear less than $k$), and $N$ is the maximal prefix length.
-These two studies do not address the problem stated in Sect.~\ref{sec:intro} because they do not limit the guessing advantage to a certain threshold.
+This study does not address the problem stated in Sect.~\ref{sec:intro} because they do not limit the guessing advantage to a certain threshold.
 Instead, the user has to provide an $\epsilon$ value as an input.
 PRIPEL~\cite{fahrenkrog2020pripel} uses the same $\epsilon$ value to anonymize the trace variants and timestamps, although $\epsilon$ has a different interpretation for different value ranges.

 SaCoFa~\cite{fahrenkrog2021sacofa} uses semantic constraints to achieve high-utility anonymization of event logs using DP.
 This approach anonymizes the log by replacing prefixes shared by multiple case variants with perturbed versions thereof.
 The approach replaces an original prefix with a perturbed one, provided that the perturbed prefix fulfills certain semantic constraints and is within a certain distance of the original one.
-SaCoFa focuses on anonymizing the case variant query (i.e., the control flow) and does not address the problem stated in Sect.~\ref{sec:intro} insofar as it does not anonymize the timestamps.
+SaCoFa focuses on anonymizing the control flow query and does not address the problem stated in Sect.~\ref{sec:intro} insofar as it does not anonymize the timestamps.